Asano Nagasato

-Asano Nagasato (永里 亜紗乃, Nagasato Asano) is a Japanese former footballer.
-She played for Japan national team.
-Her brother Genki Nagasato and sister Yuki Nagasato are footballers.
+Asano Nagasato (永里 亜紗乃, Nagasato Asano) is a Japanese former footballer, who played as a forward.
+She played for the Japan national team.
+Her brother Genki Nagasato and sister Yuki Nagasato are also footballers.

 Club career

 Nagasato was born in Atsugi on January 24, 1989.
 She joined Nippon TV Beleza from youth team in 2007.
 In 2012 season, she was selected Best Eleven.
 In 2013, she moved to German Bundesliga club Turbine Potsdam.
 In 2016, she retired.

 National team career

 In November 2008, Nagasato was selected Japan U-20 national team for 2008 U-20 World Cup.
 She scored two goals including a winner against Germany.

 On July 29, 2009, Asano Nagasato debuted for Japan national team against Germany.
 She was a member of Japan for 2015 World Cup.
 She played 11 games and scored 1 goals for Japan until 2015.